sustech-cs304/team-project-25spring-team23/README.md

    The 3D modeling replicates the campus of SUSTech, and supports dynamic switching of weather such as rain, snow and fog and the simulation of physical parameters.
 A 24-hour light cycle of light and shadow changes, and multiple ambient sound effects help create an immersive campus experience.

+5. AI Opponent Behavior Modeling

+   Design AI opponents with different difficulty levels, providing beginner, intermediate, and advanced modes.
+Each mode features AI with varying reaction speeds, path planning, and obstacle avoidance strategies.
+AI players will navigate through the SUSTech campus map, identifying and avoiding obstacles (such as traffic cones, benches, and construction zones) and dynamically adjusting routes during the race.
 ## Unfunctional Requirements

 1. (Performance)The game should run smoothly on midrange PCs with 1k/30+fps.